 See these passages for use of “preach” translated from the base word “talk” or “speak” / laleo:

 Added 10/1: Many evangelical denominations (e.g., Assemblies of God, Cooperative Baptist Fellowship, Church of God, Church of the Nazarene) and nearly all mainline denominations (e.g., Methodist) ordain female pastors.
 See sources/notes here.

-Updates: 9/17 1:19 pm (clarified timing of Highland’s decision); 9/20 8:06 am (made Wrestling section more readable; added last concluding question; clean up); 9/21 10:49 pm (removed Harding from list with Freed in light of comment, but unclear whether belongs or not; asked for clarification but not yet received); 10/5 added last two paragraphs to Christ’s example section and parenthetical.
+Updates: 9/17 1:19 pm (clarified timing of Highland’s decision); 9/20 8:06 am (made Wrestling section more readable; added last concluding question; clean up); 9/21 10:49 pm (removed Harding from list with Freed in light of comment, but unclear whether belongs or not); 10/5 added last two paragraphs to Christ’s example section and parenthetical.

 Image by Lisa Runnells — Greyerbaby-2323 at Pixabay